dinxsh/flashmint/README.md

 # FlashMint

-A fun & simple tap-to-mint NFT game on Base & Farcaster
+A simple tap-to-mint NFT game on Base

 ## How to Play